berkeley-abc/abc/src/base/sn/readme.md

 name of bit 0 of its driver (a named signal, or a gate/instance output reached through slices, buffers, casts, and concatenations).
-Reconstruction gives rebuilt gates, instances, registers, and loops the same hierarchical names, so the blast of a module before `@put` and the blast of the rebuilt module can be compared with `cec`, which matches CIs/COs by name, even though the topological reorder permutes their positions. sn_slang names the loop pairs it creates for instance feedback after the instance input they feed (`inst/port`).
+Reconstruction gives rebuilt gates, instances, registers, and loops the same hierarchical names, so the blast of a module before `@put` and the blast of the rebuilt module can be compared with `cec`, which matches CIs/COs by name, even though the topological reorder permutes their positions. `sn` names the loop pairs it creates for instance feedback after the instance input they feed (`inst/port`).
 Names that had to fall back to an object ID, and names that received a `#n` suffix to stay unique, are counted and reported by `@blast -v`; such bits cannot be matched reliably.